xquery/xquerydoc/README.md

 as xquerydoc is implemented in pure XQuery v1.0 you may also invoke from most XQuery processors (Saxon, MarkLogic, XQilla, eXist ...).

+To see an example view (xprocxq docs)[http://xquery.github.com/xprocxq/api/] which is a project that is still undergoing development.

 ## Features

 * parsing of XQuery 1.0, XQuery 3.0 and other variants (MarkLogic)